 Traditional Method: Clean and rinse beans; cover with three times as much water as beans.
 Soak 4 to 8 hours.
+For firmer beans, soak 4 hours.
 Drain.

 Quick Method: Clean and rinse beans; cover with three times as much water as beans.
 Bring beans to a boil and boil for 2 minutes.
-Remove from heat, cover, and let stand for 1 to 2 hours.
+Remove from heat, cover, and let stand for 1 hours.
 Drain.

 Cooking Beans and Peas: After soaking, rinse beans and remove any loose skins.
 Place beans in pressure canner.
 Add fresh water to just cover the beans and add 1 tablespoon vegetable oil.
 Close cover securely.
-Place pressure regulator on vent pipe and cook at 15 pounds pressure according to the times in the chart below.
+Place pressure regulator on vent pipe and cook at 15 pounds pressure according to the times in the chart on page 32.
 For more firm beans for salads and side dishes and when cooking less than 2 cups of beans or peas, use the shorter time.
-For soups and stews, use the longer time.
+For soup and stew, use the longer time.

 After cooking is complete, allow pressure to drop of its own accord.